On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Background and Related Work

 \subsection{Graph Data Classification}

 Researchers have proposed multiple approaches for the text classification task that analyze the data based on its graph structure.
-In which, \cite{yao2019graph} constructs text graph data by using the words and documents as nodes.
-To further enhance text classification performance, \cite{zhang2020every} proposes the graph-based word interaction to capture the contextual word relationships.
+In which Yao \emph{et al.}~\cite{yao2019graph} constructed text graph data by using the words and documents as nodes.
+To further enhance text classification performance, Zhang \emph{et al.}~\cite{zhang2020every} proposed the graph-based word interaction to capture the contextual word relationships.
+Similar to text data, by capturing the relationship of different components (e.g., variables and operators) in the code, source code data can also be represented structurally as the graph data~\cite{wang2020detecting, dong2023boosting}.
+Zhou \emph{et al.}~\cite{zhou2019devign} mainly integrated four separate subgraph representations of source code into one joint graph data.
+Furthermore, to advance the generalization, Allamanis \emph{et al.}~\cite{allamanis2021self} offered four code rewrite rules, such as variable renaming, comment deletion, etc., as a data augmentation for graph-level program classification.

-Similar to the text data, source code data can also be represented in graph structures. \cite{zhou2019devign} mainly integrates four separate subgraph representations of source code into one joint graph data.
-Furthermore, to advance the generalization, \cite{allamanis2021self} offers four code rewrite rules, such as variable renaming, comment deletion, etc., as a data augmentation for graph-level program classification.
-Different from the above works, our study focuses on Mixup-based graph classification.
+Different from the above works, our study focuses on enhancing the performance of graph classification with Mixup-based data augmentation.